 Students are expected to attend all class sessions during the course.
 As adult learners, you make personal decisions about enacting professional responsibilities, including those as a student.

-Students are expected to log in on time and stay for the duration of class time.
-Attendance, timeliness, and professionally relevant, respectful and active participation are expected.
+- Students are expected to log in on time for their assigned small group time each week and stay for the duration of small group time. - No points can be awarded for missed small group time. - Attendance, timeliness, and professionally relevant, respectful and active participation are expected.
 Please see participation points under the assignments section.